How to Become an Entrepreneur

 2. Build a network.

-Once you’ve determined if your idea can turn into a successful business, focus on filling your network with individuals who support you.
-Attend networking events in your area and connect with investors, lawyers, and anyone who may be able to help along the way.
-Consider finding a mentor who can advise you as you work out the details of your business’s operations.
+Once you’ve determined whether your idea can become a successful business, focus on filling your network with individuals who will support you.
+Attend networking events in your area and connect with investors, lawyers, and anyone who can help along the way.
+Consider finding a mentor to advise you as you work out the details of your business’s operations.

 Read more: How to Use LinkedIn: A Guide to Online Networking